Does Moss Grow In The Sun?

 Ceratodon purpureus

-If you want to plant moss in an area that will be disrupted or utilized, this is likely the moss for you.
 Ceratodon purpureus prefers to bask in the sun's glory and is often found in areas that are continuously used or were perhaps once polluted.
-Commonly known as Fire Moss or Red Roof Moss, it is usually found on burn sites or regions that see exposure to the elements.

-Not only is this moss a beauty, with its short green tufts ranging from green to purple as well as long shoots in a gorgeous reddish brown, but it's one of few mosses that can withstand nearly any environment.
-Whether natural or human-made, fire moss can survive and thrive while remaining a magnificent sight to be seen.
+Not only is this moss a beauty, with its short green tufts ranging from green to purple and long shoots in a gorgeous reddish brown, but it's one of few mosses that can withstand nearly any environment.

 Planning your moss garden

-Before you fill in space in your garden or add some greenery around your concrete walkway, we suggest you spend some time in your future moss garden to observe just how much sunlight the area receives each day.
-Choose one of the types of moss described above that best suits your landscape needs.
+Before you fill in space in your garden or add some greenery around your concrete walkway, it is suggested that you spend some time in your future moss garden to observe how much sunlight the area receives daily.

 5 Comments